Youth Justice NSW

 Youth Justice Conferences

 YJNSW is working with NSW Police to continue the delivery of Youth Justice Conferences (YJCs).
-YJCs are not subject to the gathering restrictions imposed by the Public Health (COVID-19 Restrictions on Gathering and Movement) Order 2020 as they are necessary to fulfil a legal obligation.
+YJCs are not subject to the gathering restrictions imposed by Public Health Orders as they are necessary to fulfil a legal obligation.

 Convening YJCs poses some unique challenges during this period.
 Solutions such as reducing the number of participants, allowing video link participation, and using open-air locations for conferences to be held are being implemented, although may not be available in all situations.